TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          value is based on the language defined in the :ref:`Site Configuration <t3coreapi:sitehandling>`.

-         If :ts:`config.disableLanguageHeader` is set, this header will not be sent.
+         If :typoscript:`config.disableLanguageHeader` is set, this header will not be sent.

 .. index:: config; doctype